 Ask your Ambassadors for the themes and topics they would have found useful before enrolment.
 Facilitate transparent conversations and address shared struggles, such as concerns about cost of living or fears around making new friends.

-Shared purpose
+Shared purpose:

-Recurring ritual
+Recurring ritual:

 Create fun recurring rituals, i.e. Meme Monday, or Ask Me Anything Hour.

 Insider language, collaborative lore, familiar traditions - these are all well known aspects of fostering belonging.
-If your institution has a motto, a mascot, sports teams, a renowned research facility - share this with your incoming cohort.
-This both familiarises them with their forthcoming surroundings, and makes them feel part of something bigger.
+If your institution has a motto, a mascot, sports teams, or a renowned research facility - share this with your incoming cohort.
+This both familiarises them with their future surroundings, and makes them feel part of something bigger.

 These are just a few of our ideas - and the ideas that we have seen work across institutions!
 If you give any of these a try, please let us know at [email protected] - we'd love to hear about it.